Schneider Museum of Art Summer Exhibition

 Please join us on Friday, July 15, from 5:00 to 7:00 PM for a public opening reception of Portland2016: A Biennial of Contemporary Art with the exhibition artists.
 A special Members/Volunteers Preview Reception will be held that day at 4:00 PM.
 Cuckoo’s Nest Cellars is generously donating and pouring wine for this reception.
 Portland2016 is on view from Monday, July 11 through Saturday, September 17, 2016.
 Regular Museum hours are Monday through Saturday, 10:00 AM to 4:00 PM.

-In Scene will be augmented with programs such as FREE Family Days and Tuesday Tours, drop in docent led tours of the exhibition held every Tuesday at noon.
-The Schneider Museum of Art’s spring exhibition is generously supported by Rogue Frameworks, the Oregon Arts Commission, The Ford Family Foundation, Roseburg, OR, Platt Anderson Cellars and the National Endowment for the Arts – Artworks program.
+Portland2016 will be augmented with FREE Family Days, featuring hands on arts activities with artist Max Reinhardt on Saturdays, July 23 and August 13 from 10:00 AM to 1:00 PM.
+Please join us for Tuesday Tours, drop in docent led tours of the exhibition held every Tuesday at noon.
+The Schneider Museum of Art’s summer exhibition is generously supported by Rogue Frameworks, the Oregon Arts Commission, The Ford Family Foundation, Roseburg, OR, and the National Endowment for the Arts – Artworks program.